UMAprotocol/UMIPs/UMIPs/UMIP add uStonks-0921.md

 **Before Expiry**

-If the price request's UTC timestamp is less than 1625097600 (July 1, 2021 00:00:00 UTC), voters will need to calculate a 2-hour TWAP for the uSTONKS_JUN21 token’s price in USDC.
+If the price request's UTC timestamp is less than 1633046400 (Oct 1, 2021 00:00:00 UTC), voters will need to calculate a 2-hour TWAP for the uSTONKS_0921 token’s price in USDC.
 The following process should be used to calculate the TWAP.
 1. The end TWAP timestamp equals the price request timestamp.
 2. The start TWAP timestamp is defined by the end TWAP timestamp minus the TWAP period (2 hours in this case).
-3. A single Uniswap price is defined for each timestamp as the price that the uSTONKS_JUN21 / USDC pool returns in the latest block where the block timestamp is <= the price request timestamp.
+3. A single Sushiswap price is defined for each timestamp as the price that the uSTONKS_JUN21 / USDC pool returns in the latest block where the block timestamp is <= the price request timestamp.
 This is the price of 1 uSTONKS_JUN21 token in USDC.
 4. The TWAP is an average of the prices for each timestamp between the start and end timestamps.
 Each price in this average will get an equal weight.
 5. This results should be rounded to 6 decimals.